TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Discussion and Conclusions

 The models were computed assuming both the BLR and the dusty torus as target photon fields, the photon energy densities of which were free model parameters.
 The target photon field energy density in the reference frame of the emitting region depends on its position with respect to the accretion disk, the BLR, and the torus.
 It can thus be used to infer the position of the emitting region in the jet.
 The values used in the models constrain the emitting region to be just outside the BLR, at a few $R_{BLR}$, since the fit value (see Table~\ref{tab:model_parameters}) is lower than the one estimated thanks to our study on the emission lines, which assumes a region located inside the BLR.
 The value obtained from this estimation is: $u\prime_{BLR}= u_{BLR}\,\Gamma^2 =23.8 \, \mathrm{erg \, cm^{-3}}$, where $u_{BLR}$ is given by Eq.~\ref{eq:uBLR} and $\Gamma$ is the same as is used in the fit.

-The SEDs and models obtained for the sources were compared with the sensitivities, for 50 hours of observation, of imaging air Cherenkov telescopes (IACT) $-$ H.E.S.S., MAGIC, VERITAS, and the upcoming Cherenkov Telescope Array Observatory (CTAO) $-$ in order to provide perspectives for VHE observations (see Fig.~\ref{fig:sed_all}).
-The selected sources appear to be out of reach for IACTs in their average state.
-One of the selected sources, B3~1307+433, was observed by VERITAS with an exposure time of 9.4 hours, obtaining a flux upper limit of $17.8\times10^{-12} \, \mathrm{cm^{-2}\, s^{-1}\, TeV^{-1}}$ at $256$ GeV \citep{Archambault2016}.
-This is in line with their potential nature as masquerading BL Lacs, for which we expect a stronger absorption at VHE from the source environment with respect to standard, bare, BL Lacs.
-Our modelling predicts that these objects could be detected by the upcoming CTAO only during bright flaring states.
-The same comparison is also made for the obtained neutrino spectra with the sensitivity of the IceCube Neutrino Observatory for 8 years of data-taking at a declination of $0^\circ$ or $30^\circ$ (we chose the closest to the source declination).
-This comparison is reported in Fig.~\ref{fig:sed_all_nu} and shows that the expected neutrino fluxes are not detectable by the current IceCube Neutrino Observatory.
+The SEDs and models obtained for the sources were compared with the sensitivities, for 50 hours of observation, of the imaging air Cherenkov telescopes (IACT) H.E.S.S., MAGIC, VERITAS, and the upcoming Cherenkov Telescope Array Observatory (CTAO), in order to provide perspectives for VHE observations (see Fig.~\ref{fig:sed_all}).
+Two of the selected sources (i. e.
+B3 1307+433 and GB6 J0114+1325) appear to be out of reach for IACTs in their average state.
+B3~1307+433, was observed by VERITAS with an exposure time of 9.4 hours, obtaining a flux upper limit of $17.8\times10^{-12} \, \mathrm{cm^{-2}\, s^{-1}\, TeV^{-1}}$ at $256$ GeV \citep{Archambault2016}.
+This is in line with a potential nature as masquerading BL Lacs, for which a stronger absorption at VHE from the source environment is expected with respect to standard, bare, BL Lacs.
+Differently, the source PKS 0048-09 exhibit a more pronounced VHE emission, due to the hadronic component.
+It appears out for reach for the current generation of IACTs, but at the edges of CTAO sensitivity, being therefore detectable by CTAO with about 50 hours of observations in both its low and high states.
+The same comparison is also made for the obtained neutrino spectra with the sensitivity of the IceCube Neutrino Observatory for 8 years of data-taking \citep{Aartsen2019} and for the future IceCube-Gen2 for 10 years of datataking \citep{icecube-gen2}.
+For both we considered a declination of $0^\circ$ or $30^\circ$ (we chose the closest to the source declination).
+This comparison is reported in Fig.~\ref{fig:sed_all_nu}.
+Similarly to the VHE detection, the neutrino fluxes expected from B3 1307+433 and GB6 J0114+1325 appear not detectable by the current IceCube Neutrino Observatory and the future IceCube-Gen2, while PKS 0048-09 shows the highest neutrino flux, placing at the edge of IceCube-Gen2 sensitivity and being therefore potentially detectable.
+Taking into account the ongoing effort in neutrino astronomy, this source culd be a good target for future experiments, as e.g. HUNT \citep{Huang:2023R8_hunt}, expected to have a volume of about 30 km$^3$.

+It is worth noting that this source is also the only one showing a sub-threshold value of the accretion rate, which may suggest the presence of a non-standard BLR in its environment, as discussed in Sec.~\ref{sec:acc_rate}.
+This, together with its detectability prospects at VHE, makes it an interesting target for future studies.